-Appendix

 Level 1 heading

-Append Ethics App ix A lication

-Ethics Application for Use of Human Participants
+Ethics Application for Approval for the Use of Human Participants in a Production Thesis

 Researcher: Today's Date:

 Full Address:

 Phone (Day): Phone (Eve):

 Title of Activity:

 Sponsoring Organization: Contact Person:

 Signature of sponsoring organization:

 Phone number:

 Affix appropriate signatures

-I will conduct the study identified in the attached a the procedures, or if a participant is injured, or if an possibility of risk to the participants or others, inclu- immediately report such occurrences or contemplation ny problems arise which involve risk or the uding any adverse reaction to the study, I will
+the procedures, or if a participant is injupossibility of risk to the participants or e attached application.
+If I decide to make any changes in ared, or if any problems arise which involve risk or the others, including any adverse reaction to the study, I will contemplated changes to the Institutional Review Board.

 Investigator/Student: Today's Date:

-I have read and approve this protocol, and I believe the activity as described in this application. e that the investigator is competent to conduct
+I have read and approve this protocol, a the activity as described in this applicat and I believe that the investigator is competent to conduct ion.

 Research Associate: Today's Date:

 Notice of Approval

-The signature of the representative of the Institutio indicates that the activity identified above and desc with the conditions and restrictions noted here.
+• ne Institutional Review Board representative above ove and described in the attached pages has been approved ed here.

 Restrictions and Conditions: